Jaymon/pyt/README.md

 ## pyt Assert

+Truthfully, this was more a thought experiment than anything else, I currently have *ZERO* tests that use this syntax in any codebase I maintain, so this might be removed at some future time.

 This is a helper class designed to make writing assert statements in your test cases a lot more fluid: